ceph/calamari/doc/calamari_rest/resources/resources.rst

     You may pass 'me' as the user ID to refer to the currently logged in user, otherwise the user ID is a numeric ID.

-    Because all users are superusers, everybody can see each others accounts using this resource.
-However, users can only modify their own account (i.e. the user being modified must be the user associated with the current login session).
+    Users can only modify their own account (i.e. the user being modified must be the user associated with the current login session).